 All other parameters are optional as well.
-The property connections specifies how many connections Viinex 3.3 is allowed to establish to database instance simultaneously (i.e. a connection pool size).
+The property connections specifies how many connections Viinex 3.1 is allowed to establish to database instance simultaneously (e.g. a connection pool size).
 This value affects the number of queries which can be ran concurrently.
-When this limit is reached, Viinex 3.3 does not attempt to execute a new query until an older query which is being executed completes, thus freeing the connection and placting it back to the pool.
+When this limit is reached, Viinex 3.1 does not attempt to execute a new query until an older query which is being executed completes, thus freeing the connection and placting it back to the pool.
 The default value for connection pool size is 4, except for SQLite.
 For SQLite this value should be 1.

-The parameter load represent the array of names of SQL files which might contain the DDL or DML expressions which need to be executed upon Viinex 3.3 startup.
+The parameter load represent the array of names of SQL files which might contain the DDL or DML expressions which need to be executed upon Viinex 3.1 startup.
 These are custom DDL or DML, and the main purpose for having these files is to maintain the custom data schema required by user's application.
-Viinex 3.3 itself does not use these DML for creating relations necessary for event logging (these DML are built into Viinex 3.3 and are always being run, despite the presence or absence of the load parameter).
+Viinex 3.1 itself does not use these DML for creating relations necessary for event logging (these DML are built into Viinex 3.1 and are always being run, despite the presence or absence of the load parameter).
 The SQL files are sought for in the specific folder, which is on Windows, or on Linux.
-Here \$DBMS\ENGINE is meant to be equal to respective object type name (that is, postgres, sqlite or mssql).
+Here \$DBMS_ENGINE is meant to be equal to respective object type name (that is, postgres, sqlite or mssql).
 SQL files are executed sequentially in order they appear in the load array.

-Program Files\Viinex\share\sql\\$DBMS\ENGINE
+Program Files\Viinex\share\sql\\$DBMS_ENGINE

-/usr/share/viinex/sql/\$DMBS\ENGINE
+/usr/share/viinex/sql/\$DMBS_ENGINE